Easy Slow Cooker Salsa Chicken with green salsa couldn't be easier to make and can be used for tacos, burritos, quesadillas, salads, and more.

 Salsa verde chicken is probably the first dish I ever made in a slow cooker.
-It really couldn’t be easier: add a jar of salsa to some boneless, skinless chicken, set the slow cooker to cook, and 4 hours later, you'll have a delicious, healthy meal that tastes better than you could ever imagine a recipe with just two ingredients could taste.
+It really couldn’t be easier: add a jar of salsa verde and some boneless, skinless chicken to the slow cooker.
+Four hours later, you'll have a delicious, healthy meal.
+You'll be shocked just how delicious a recipe with just two ingredients could taste.

 How can I customize Slow Cooker Salsa Verde Chicken?

-- First, the basic recipe so you know how to build the foundation and go from there.
-All you'll need to do is combine the chicken, green salsa, and salt and pepper in your slow cooker and turn it to low to cook for 4 hours.
+- Basic crockpot salsa chicken recipe: All you'll need to do is combine the chicken, green salsa, and salt and pepper in your slow cooker and cook on the low setting for 4 hours.

-- If you're using the jarred/canned stuff, don't be ashamed, I use this option often when I don’t have time to do anything more then dump everything in the slow cooker and walk away.
-My favorite salsa verdes are from the Herdez and Frontera brands.
+- Best store-bought salsa: If you're using the jarred/canned stuff, don't be ashamed, I use this option often when I don’t have time to do anything more then dump everything in the slow cooker and walk away.
+My favorite salsa verde brands are Herdez and Frontera.

-- Make your own salsa verde for the chicken.
+- Homemade salsa verde: Make your own salsa verde for the chicken.
 You can experiment here with the ingredients you like, or make it straight from my favorite recipe.

-- Make it creamy!
-If you'd like a creamier chicken, add 4 oz. reduced fat cream cheese or ¾ cup reduced fat sour cream after shredding the chicken for a creamy version that is out-of-this-world delicious.
-You'll add less than 50 calories to each serving, but I think it's so worth it on those days when you just want a little something extra from this recipe.
+- Make it creamy: If you'd like a creamier chicken, add 4 oz. reduced fat cream cheese or 3/4 cup reduced fat sour cream after shredding the chicken for a creamy version that is out-of-this-world delicious.

 The best thing about slow cooker chicken is that it's so very versatile!
 I like to put it on just about anything and everything.
 Here are some of my favorite ways to serve up Salsa Verde Chicken.

 - In a taco or burrito.
 This is a no-brainer.
-When I make shredded meat with salsa, my first instinct is definitely to put it in a hard or soft shell (or even on a tostada) and pile on all the taco toppings.
+When I make shredded meat with salsa, my first instinct is definitely to make tacos.
+Pile the tender meat in a crispy taco shell or soft tortilla (or even on a tostada) and pile on all the taco toppings.

 - On top of a salad.
-This shredded chicken goes great right on top of a bed of lettuce with all the fixings you'd usually put on a taco (a little shredded cheese, jalapenos, black olives, diced onions, bell peppers, etc.) and sometimes I'll just use more salsa as dressing.
-Or, you can mix a couple tablespoons of salsa with one tablespoon of plain Greek yogurt or reduced-fat sour cream to make your own creamy dressing.
+This shredded chicken goes great right on top of a bed of lettuce with all the fixings you'd usually put on a taco salad (a little shredded cheese, jalapenos, black olives, diced onions, bell peppers, etc.) and sometimes I'll just use more salsa as dressing.
+Or, you can mix a couple of tablespoons of salsa with ranch or avocado dressing to make your own creamy, spicy dressing.